sahmadr/ColDataUtil/README.md

         -a, --calc, --calculations [CALCULATION1, CALCULATION2, ...]
                 specify the calculations to perform;
                 by default, following will be performed:...;
-                the names of all the possible calculation options are:
+                the names of all the possible calculation options are given below, followed by the possible keywords that can be used to call them:
-                ...
+                1. Minimum: min, minimum
+                2. Maximum: max, maximum
+                3. Absolute minimum: abs-min, absmin, absolute-minimum
+                4. Absolute maximum: abs-max, absmax, absolute-maximum
+                5. Mean: mean, avg, average
+                6. Quadratic mean (RMS): rms, quadratic, quadratic-mean
+                7. Cubic mean: cubic, cubic-mean, cubic-avg

 [To be continued...
 In the meanwhile, please contact the developer for further